opensafely-core/opencodelists/codelists/scripts/README.md

   --force-new-version, -f
                         Always create a new version, even if a version with identical codes already exists.
+  --force-description   Always update the description, even if it already
+                        exists.
+  --force-name          Always update the name, even if it already exists.
+  --force-publish       Auto-publish new versions rather than leaving them
+                        under review.
+  --force-slug          Use the provided slug for new codelists instead of
+                        generating one (requires a `codelist_new_slug`
+                        column).
+  --ignore-unfound-codes
+                        Ignore codes that are not found in the coding system.
+                        Useful for combined refsets that mix clinical and medication codes; ignored codes are appended to the methodology for reference.
   --live-run            Run this command for real; if not specified, this will be a
                         dry run that reports codelists/versions that will be created but does not actually do anything.